-The second column graph shows the number of days in 2019 for which they have received opioids (days supplied).
+The second column graph shows the number of days in 2021 for which they have received opioids (days supplied).
 An important note is that this is based on data provided by pharmacies and has not yet been validated by the Ministry of Health.
-In particular, there may be uncertainty around the number of days for which opioid prescriptions that are provided via patch may supply.
+There may be uncertainty around the number of days for which opioid prescriptions that are provided via patch may supply.